 In 1994 and 1997, he initiated two different United States Postal Service campaigns “Stars of the Silent Screen” and the “Classic Movie Monsters” postage stamps.
 The first featured Lon Chaney as one of the immortals of silent screen.
 The second honored both Lon Chaney and Lon Chaney, Jr. as their most famous characters The Phantom of the Opera and The Wolf Man.
 This endeavor led to a licensing agreement with Universal Studios that continues today.

 In 2009, Ron followed in his grandfathers footsteps starring in the independent film “House of the Wolf Man” adding to the Chaney legacy.
 He occasionally does guest appearances around the country and has appeared in several television documentaries about his family’s contributions to film history.
 Ron aspires to continue the path of his forefathers with his love for film, acting, makeup and the creative process.

-With “1000 Faces, the Musical” in collaboration with Sam Scalamoni and team, hopes to reach another audience and a world yet to discover the amazing story behind “The Man of a Thousand Faces.”
+With A Thousand Faces: the Lon Chaney Musical in collaboration with Sam Scalamoni and team, hopes to reach another audience and a world yet to discover the amazing story behind “The Man of a Thousand Faces.”

-“It’s only fitting after many close but failed attempts at a new film thus far, that Lon’s return should be on stage, his first love.”
-Ron Chaney
+“It’s only fitting after starting his incredible career in theater that Lon’s return should be on stage, his first love.”

 ERIC LANE | BOOK